umwrit350sp17/Team-4/Final Draft/Final Draft.md

 #  **Final Draft**

-## Using LibreOffie in a University Writing Course
+## Using LibreOffice in a University Writing Course

 ### Grace Preszler, Lucas Spencer, and Hunter Sudduth